ericeoa/GDPR/Privacy Policy.md

 For more information on how we use web beacons in our e-newsletter emails, see our cookies policy which is available here: https://www.essensedesigns.com/cookie-policy/

-For more information about our third party mailing list provider and the use web beacons, please see their privacy policy which is available here: insert link to privacy policy.
+For more information about our third party mailing list provider and the use web beacons, please see their privacy policy which is available here: https://emfluence.com/privacy-policy

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTA4NTk5ODE2Miw4MjI3OTc4MTAsMTIzMT
+eyJoaXN0b3J5IjpbLTE1NzAyNjE2NjgsODIyNzk3ODEwLDEyMz
-QxOTUwMiwtMTE0MDQ1MTcwNSwtNjE3NTY0ODQ0LC04MDA1NTYw
+E0MTk1MDIsLTExNDA0NTE3MDUsLTYxNzU2NDg0NCwtODAwNTU2
-MzcsLTkxMTAxMjg1OCwyMDMzNTAxMDM1LDYzODYyNjc1NSw2OT
+MDM3LC05MTEwMTI4NTgsMjAzMzUwMTAzNSw2Mzg2MjY3NTUsNj
-EzNzA2NzEsLTI1NzI0MjkyMiwtMTY0MTc3MTczNyw0MTM0Mzcx
+kxMzcwNjcxLC0yNTcyNDI5MjIsLTE2NDE3NzE3MzcsNDEzNDM3
-NTUsMjE4ODgyODY2LC0xNjI2NjA0NTU3LC0yMjgwNTQyODMsLT
+MTU1LDIxODg4Mjg2NiwtMTYyNjYwNDU1NywtMjI4MDU0MjgzLC
-IwOTAxNDA3NzEsLTEzMDQ2OTIyMDcsLTY5NTI4NjA5NiwxNTI0
+0yMDkwMTQwNzcxLC0xMzA0NjkyMjA3LC02OTUyODYwOTYsMTUy
-NTg3OTMyXX0=
+NDU4NzkzMl19
 -->